alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 Before deploying the Safe Haven Management (SHM) infrastructure you need to decide on a few parameters:

 - `entra_tenant_id`: Tenant ID for the Entra ID used to manage TRE users
-- `fqdn`: Domain you want your users to belong to and to access your TRE from
+- `fqdn`: Fully-qualified domain you want your users to belong to and to access your TRE from
 - `location`: Azure location where you want your resources deployed

 :::{admonition} How to find your Microsoft Entra Tenant ID